 Many British citizens every year decide to make the big move to Australia.
 It’s easy to understand why the country attracts so many immigrants from the UK.
 It’s warm, comfortable, and there’s no language barrier.
 However, before taking the plunge and moving to a whole new continent, there are several things you should consider.
-The process of immigrating can be a bit complex, but with adequate preparation and some patience, you will be living in Australia in no time!
+To help moving to Australia easier, the team at Emergico have a few tips.

 The Visa Process

 Before you can immigrate, you will need to obtain a visa.
 Those moving to Australia from the UK on a more permanent basis generally will apply for one of two types of visas: a skilled worker visa or a retirement visa.
-There are different requirements for each type of visa, and it is very important to understand them so that you can choose the one that best fits your circumstances.
+There are different requirements for each type of visa, to help moving to Australia as smooth as possible it is very important to understand them so that you can choose the one that best fits your circumstances.

 You may apply for a retirement visa if you are over 55 years old and have no dependents (you may bring a partner with you, however).
 To qualify for this visa, you must be completely self-supported financially, and you also must have significant financial assets that will make an investment in the country of Australia.
 You must have at least $500,000 in assets, as well as an income of at least $65,000.
 This money can come from a pension.
 Luckily for UK citizens, you can collect your pension in Australia, although its amount will stay fixed from the time that you move.